ghowland/yudien/docs/yudien_functions.md

 ### __set_temp ::: Set Global Data  <a name="__set_temp"></a>

-Just like __set, except uses a portino of the Global Data space behind a UUID for this ProcessSchemaUDNSet() or __function call.
+Just like __set, except uses a portion of the Global Data space behind a UUID for this ProcessSchemaUDNSet() or __function call.
 It allows names to be re-used, which they cannot be in the normal Global Data space, as it is global.

 **Go:** UDN_SetTemp